-RFP automation is causing a wonderful shift.
-Proposal management teams of yesteryear relied on antiquated processes when responding to RFPs.
-Valuable time was spent on repetitive tasks.
-Information and departmental silos kept teams from reaching their fullest revenue-generating potential as a collaborative unit.
+This skewed structure means you might spend 80-85% of your time responding to repeat questions.
+Subject matter experts (SMEs) could spend up to 30% of time they didn’t have to spare responding to RFPs.
+Valuable time is spent on repetitive tasks.
+Information and departmental silos keep teams from reaching their fullest revenue-generating potential as a collaborative unit.

 Billions of years ago (in the late 2000s), marketing automation caused an important shift in email marketing.
 Automation allowed marketers to achieve more as a team and make a bigger impact on revenue.